Fragtality/PilotsDeck/README.md

 Simulator-wise it supports all major Platforms on Windows - **MS Flight Simulator**, **X-Plane** and **Prepar3D**.
 For MS Platforms it connects through **FSUIPC** to the Simulator, for X-Plane it connects directly via **UDP** Sockets.
 Either way it will connect automatically as soon as a Simulator is running.
 All Variables and Commands these Connections allow are usable with the Plugin.
 You can can directly connect to another Sim without reconfiguring anything.<br/>
 Not all Variables and Commands require a registered Version of FSUIPC, but a registered (bought) Copy of FSUIPC is recommended to use the full Potential.
 If you only fly in X-Plane, FSUIPC is not needed at all.<br/><br/>
 It is designed for **advanced Sim-Users** which "know how to do Stuff": it does not make any unnecessary complicated Stuff, but doesn't have Features allowing to do anything without knowing anything 😅 If you know how to read Control-States for your Plane and how to trigger these Controls, you can quickly define Actions for that on the StreamDeck.
-If you don't: be eager to read & learn. 😉 I'll try to give some Background in the Readme, but you have to take it from there!<br/>
+If you don't: be eager to read & learn. 😉 I'll try to give some Background in the Readme, but you have to take it from there!<br/><br/>

+**Note**: PilotsDeck is 100% free and Open-Source.
+The Software and the Developer do **not have any Affiliation to Flight Panels**.
+Buying from Flight Panels **does not support my Work** in any Way.<br/>
+Creating own Profiles is something anyone (knowing how a Plane can be interfaced) can do!<br/><br/>

 Predefined StreamDeck Profiles are available under [Integrations](Integrations/), but there are not much.
 Either your Plane is among these for direct Use or they can at least serve as Example:<br/>
 <img src="img/ExampleLayout01.jpg" width="420"><br/>